 The Sarbanes–Oxley Act came about following major corporate and accounting scandals.
 Top management must individually certify the accuracy of financial information, and penalties for fraudulent financial activity are severe.
 Again, the Act highlights the importance of information being available and VitalSigns SIEM Agent for z/OS can make that information available to trusted individuals and board members.
 Messages from mainframe applications and log files are passed to the central enterprise SIEM.
 It’s here that administrators can drill down into the data collected to ensure the right information is available to the all board members.

-The General Data Protection Regulation comes into effect on May 25, 2018.
+The General Data Protection Regulation went into effect on May 25, 2018.
 It’s intended to strengthen and unify data protection for all individuals within the European Union (EU).
 It also addresses the export of personal data outside the EU.
 The objectives of the GDPR are to give control back to citizens and residents over their personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU.
 Importantly, it applies to all non-EU companies processing data of EU residents.
 Not surprisingly, VitalSigns SIEM Agent for z/OS can help organizations to be compliant with this new EU directive.
 By taking messages from z/OS logs and subsystems such as RACF, ACF2, Top Secret, DB2, CICS, FTP, etc and passing them to the central enterprise SIEM, it allows administrators to monitor in depth what’s happening on those systems and speedily identify any issues with individual’s personal data.